This content has been automatically translated from Ukrainian.

 - Many fonts have unique versions of the ampersand that differ in style.

-- The ampersand is often used in official company names and firms, such as Johnson & Johnson, AT&T.
+- The ampersand is often used in official company names and firms, for example, Johnson & Johnson, AT&T.

-- The ampersand often appears in abbreviations, notes, and informal texts to save space.
+- The ampersand is often found in abbreviations, notes, and informal texts to save space.

 This post doesn't have any additions from the author yet.